ckeditor/ckeditor4-angular/README.md

 ### Publishing

 To build and publish the package run `npm run publish`.
-You can manually build the package with `npm run build-package`.
-It will be stored in `dist/`, then you can publish it with `npm publish dist/`.
+You can also manually build the package with `npm run build-package` which will be stored in `dist/`.
+Then you can publish it with `npm publish dist/`.

 ### License